Notre Dame Office of Life and Human Dignity

 The Notre Dame Office of Life and Human Dignity connects Catholic teaching on the sanctity of life to education and research programs at Notre Dame.
 By fostering a respect for human dignity among students, faculty and staff, the office forms Catholic leaders equipped to promote pastoral practices supportive of major life issues in parishes, schools and all levels of Church life.

-- NEW: Teaching Human Dignity Resource Series: a one of a kind collection of units, learning sequences, lesson plans, and resources that empowers teachers to incorporate life and human dignity issues into existing curriculum.
+- Teaching Human Dignity Resource Series: a one of a kind collection of units, learning sequences, lesson plans, and resources that empowers teachers to incorporate life and human dignity issues into existing curriculum.

 - Human Dignity Lecture: the annual lecture features a prominent speaker who contributes to the conversation on life issues

 - Life Lunches: faculty members present on their area of expertise and how it connects to the pro-life mission of the University and the Catholic Church

 - University Life Fellows: faculty members selected each academic year to develop pedagogical materials on life-related issues that can be used by others in the classroom

 - Pregnant and Parenting Student Fund and Resources: assistance for undergraduate and graduate students encountering a planned or unanticipated pregnancy